wsTejo/wsTejo/README.md

 Hi there, I'm William Sutejo 👋

 About Me
-🎓 Recent graduate in Software Development with a passion for Cybersecurity 🔭 Currently exploring the realms of cybersecurity while studying 💻 Skilled in [List Programming Languages or Technologies] 🔒 Dedicated to enhancing digital security and protecting user data
+<br>🎓 Recent graduate in Software Development with a passion for Cybersecurity
+<br>🔭 Currently exploring the realms of cybersecurity while studying
+<br>💻 Skilled in [List Programming Languages or Technologies]
+<br>🔒 Dedicated to enhancing digital security and protecting user data

 What I Do
 🛠️ Software Developer | Cybersecurity Enthusiast